You might have heard the saying: Go to Seoul to refresh your soul.

 Seoul is a confirmed metropolis but that does not mean that it lacks natural wonders.
 There are mountain ranges interspersed throughout the land, offering many hiking opportunities for the locals and the tourists.

 Bukhansan is one such range.
 Having a triple-peaked face, it’s located near Seoul.
 It’s around 2744 feet in height and is a part of a wider Bukhansan National Park.

 Other than that, there is a mountain fortress city to the southeast named Namhansanseong.
 It’s one of the ideal places to hike through.
 Inwangsan which means ‘mountain of generous king’ and Gwanaksan are other famous mountain ranges which you should look into.

 If meat-based dishes are for you, then you need to visit the famous Korean BBQ spots.

 Imagine carving through the tender marbled cuts of meat lightly seasoned to suit your taste.
 Brings water to your mouth, doesn’t it?

 Head over to Wang Bi Jib to savor such high-quality cuisine.
 If you’re a vegetarian, then there are Buddhist food options for you, too.
 One of them is located at the tranquil Sanchon.
 If you’re a fan of the weird and the extravagant, then Seoul’s themed cafes are waiting for you.
 Cartooned Hello Kitty or Kakao Friends cafes are some of the most popular sites.

 Make South Korea’s Seoul your travel destination ASAP.

 Author: sean williamson

-A communication specialist who has a keen eye on developments and gadgets in the world of telecommunication like Spectrum Internet.
+A communication specialist who has a keen eye on developments and gadgets in the world of telecommunication like TWC internet .
 With more than 500 editorials on different aspects of communication and technologies involved.
 You can get insights on other topics too and make the most of Robbie’s experience and capabilities in the field.